Marsha's Early Life

-After graduation, Linehan did post-doctoral work at The Suicide Prevention and Crisis Service while also being an adjunct assistant professor at the University of Buffalo.
-She finished her post-doctoral studies on behavior modification through Stony Brook University before returning once more to Loyola University as an assistant professor.
+After graduation, Linehan completed post-doctoral work at The Suicide Prevention and Crisis Service, now known as the 988 Lifeline, while working as an adjunct assistant professor at the University of Buffalo.
+She finished her post-doctoral studies on behavior modification through Stony Brook University before returning to Loyola University as an assistant professor.

-During her career, Dr. Linehan has been awarded several times including a Lifetime Achievement Award for her work with suicide victims and the Outstanding Educator Award for Mental Health Education.
-Much of her studies have made their way into various scientific journals, but her books and publications are focused on her treatment manuals for Borderline Personality Disorder.
+During her career, Dr. Linehan has been awarded several times for her distinguished contributions and research projects developing behavioral research skills training for therapy clinics.
+Among these awards includes the Lifetime Achievement Award for her work with suicide victims, and the Outstanding Educator Award for Mental Health Education.
+Much of her studies have made their way into various scientific journals.
+Her books and publications are focused on her treatment manuals for borderline personality disorder, including the DBT workbook.

 What Is DBT?

 Dialectical behavior therapy a type of cognitive behavioral therapy (CBT) that is primarily used to treat various personality and mood disorders but can also treat those experiencing destructive behavioral patterns.
 The DBT workbook involves four modules, which include worksheets and skill suggestions, including the following:

 - Distress tolerance